vdszds/wordmate/README.md

 This repository contains the on-device transcription pipeline used by [Wordmate](https://wordmate.sh) for macOS.

 Parakeet turns microphone audio into text.
 Qwen then turns that dictation into written text: punctuation, capitalization, filler words, stutters, false starts, and spoken corrections.
 Rules write spoken numbers as numerals and split long dictations into paragraphs.
 On longer recordings, most of the cleanup happens while you are still speaking.
-On the test machine, the final text was ready about **0.3 seconds after Fn was released** for the median LibriSpeech recording, and within about **0.7–1.7 seconds** for one-minute dictations with stutters.
+On the test machine, the final text was ready about **0.3 seconds after Fn was released** for the median LibriSpeech recording, and within about **0.7–1.7 seconds** for one-minute, difficult recordings with stutters.

 Everything runs locally.
 Audio and transcripts do not leave the Mac.